George Lincoln Rockwell: Early political activities (1954–1959)

 In December 1954 his tour ended and Rockwell was detached to inactive duty, after which he moved to the U.S. with Thora and their children.
 Trying to support the family, he experimented with several vocations, including freelance writing, from which he achieved some sales and numerous rejections.
 He also experimented with inventing.
 He launched U.S. Lady, a magazine for United States servicemen's wives.
 Though it was at times fairly lucrative and had a large circulation, it was distributed for free and Rockwell had a falling out with his business partners, so he sold the magazine in 1956.
 Afterwards, he worked briefly as an independent contractor for the National Review.
+Rockwell was for many years a close friend of the far-right activist Willis Carto, writing for his far-right magazine Right and distributing the periodical in the 1950s.

 In 1957–1958, Rockwell had a series of dreams that all ended with him meeting Hitler, prompting him to go public with his ideology.
 In 1958, Rockwell met Harold Noel Arrowsmith Jr., a wealthy heir and antisemite who provided Rockwell with a house and printing equipment.
 They formed the National Committee to Free America from Jewish Domination.
 In 1958, he helped in the founding of a racist political party in Georgia, the National States' Rights Party; Rockwell advised them and his National Committee to Free America from Jewish Domination supplied them with materials.
 Many significant members of this group would later join Rockwell's group, including James K. Warner and Matt Koehl.

-In 1957, Thora's parents flew to the U.S. to take their daughter back to Iceland after they learned of Rockwell's political activities.
-Rockwell agreed to let her go back to Iceland with their children, knowing his financial difficulties made her life difficult.
-She promised she would return after a year when he had a steadier financial position.
 On July 29, 1958, Rockwell demonstrated in front of the White House in an anti-war protest against President Dwight D. Eisenhower's decision to send peacekeeping troops to the Middle East, known as Operation Blue Bat.
 Rockwell and his supporters specifically protested what they supposed was Jewish control of the government.

 In October 1958, following the Hebrew Benevolent Congregation Temple bombing, news reports initially linked to Rockwell to the crime; the FBI suspected his involvement, but they were unable to directly link him to it.
 As a result, Rockwell was outed as a Nazi to the public, and his home was searched by police the day after the bombing.
 This resulted in negative coverage and attention drawn to his family, which shocked and devastated them.
 Afterwards his brother Robert became convinced Rockwell had clinical paranoia.
 He wrote to Rockwell with his concerns about his mental state and offered to help him if he would stop his racist associations and seek intensive therapy (which he offered to pay for); if he refused he would have to cut contact.
 In return, Rockwell rejected his plan, discussed a world conspiracy that he believed was against him, and insulted his brother.